About summer vacations… Like, do we ever really have one?

 By David Stone

 Summer Vacation is the sixth chapter in Amazing: Truths About Conscious Awareness

 Maybe a trip in the mix, but mostly, summer vacation meant a variation, an indulgence in play, community and exploration.
-Summer vacation was a continuation of farming traditions few were eager to see end.
+Summer vacation was a continuation of farming traditions few were eager to see the end.